1 9 7 0 – 1 9 7 2 (UK)

 Arguably the first ‘green’ television series, the principal thrust of Doomwatch was simple, direct, and – most of all – timely.

 The runaway advances in every field of British science and technology since World War II had initially offered the promise of a bright, utopian vision of the future, but as the decades passed, the vision increasingly proved to be overly optimistic.

-The core characters worked for the Department for the Observation and Measurement of Science, a highly specialised government department set up to monitor and, if possible, control major advances in science and technology which could possibly be of danger to humanity.
+The core characters worked for the Department for the Observation and Measurement of Science (codenamed ‘Doomwatch’), a highly specialised government department set up to monitor and, if possible, control major advances in science and technology which could possibly be of danger to humanity.

 The leader of the team was Dr Spencer Quist (John Paul).
 He was an abrasive but moral and incorruptible scientist who refused to tow the party line and had open contempt for the numerous vested interests of ambitious politicians and profit-obsessed businessmen.